AhmetCavus/Minio/README.md

 ### Configuration

 You have to provide an env file '.env' in your project root folder.
+For securing the api and the socket connection, minio uses the JWT approach.
+To get more detail about JWT, you can dive into this link https://jwt.io/introduction.
 This file should contain following keys:

 ```
-MONGO_URI=mongodb://user:pass@host:port/collection?authSource=admin
+DB_URI=mongodb://user:pass@host:port/collection?authSource=admin
 JWT_SECRET=do.not.read.it.is.jwt.secret
 VERIFY_SIGNATURE=i.can.open.doors
 CLIENT_ID=alone.i.am.useless